 It is important to know which pallets you are using and if your cargo is stackable in order to calculate your shipping charge.

 When it comes to exporting to Germany, Bremen and Hamburg are ports of particular importance.

-- Port of Hamburg Located 110 kilometres from the mouth of the Elbe into the North Sea, Hamburg is the second-largest container port in Europe.
+Located 110 kilometres from the mouth of the Elbe into the North Sea, the port of Hamburg is the second-largest container port in Europe.
 This port features almost 300 berths along more than 26 miles of quay walls for seagoing vessels, four state-of-the-art container terminals, and around 50 facilities that specialize in handling project shipments and bulk cargoes.
-This is why it is one of the world's most flexible, high-performance universal ports.
+This is why it is one of the world’s most flexible, high-performance universal ports.
 Last year, it handled nearly 9.7 million standard containers (TEU).

-- Ports of Bremen These ports serve both Bremen and Bremerhaven, and are managed by Bremenports GmbH & Co.
+The port of Bremerhaven managed by Bremenports GmbH & Co.
 KG, a private company that manages public funds and property.
 These ports are among the most important in Europe.